 The Importance Of Employer Branding In Recruiting

 The modern-day labor pool stays connected through social channels such as Indeed, Glassdoor, and Facebook.
 These are the best places to reach your candidates.
-Keep in mind, when it comes to social media it is important to have your content aligned with your company values, in order to best represent your culture to potential employees.
+Keep in mind, when it comes to social media, it is important to have your content aligned with your company values to best represent your culture to potential employees.